solectrus/hosting/guide/external-server/README-https.md

 For example, let's say you own `mydomain.de`, your server has IP address 1.2.3.4 and your chosen SOLECTURS subdomain is `solectrus.mydomain.de`.
 You will need to add an "A" record to your DNS that maps `solectrus.mydomain.de` to the address 1.2.3.4

-To verify if this step was successful, try accessing `http://solectrus.mydomain.de` from your browser.
+To verify if this step was successful, try accessing `http://solectrus.mydomain.de` from your browser or use tools `

 ### b) change the firewall configuration for your server

-Go to your server configuration console.
+Go to your server's configuration console.
 Add a firewall rule that allows incoming traffic on port 8186.
 (Ports 22, 80 and 443 should remain as allowed).

-Any previous rule allowing incoming traffic on port 8086 can be removed as it is no longer needed.
+Any previous rule allowing incoming traffic on port 8086 should be removed as it is no longer needed.

 ### c) add traefik and Let's Encrypt to your docker configuration